ankitshinde30/Weather-app-ReactJS/README.md

 VITE_APP_ID → OpenWeatherMap API key

 📜 License
-This project is open-source and available under the MIT License.
+-This project is open-source and available under the MIT License.

 🙋‍♂️ Author
-Ankit Vijay Shinde
+-Ankit Vijay Shinde
-Frontend Developer
+-Frontend Developer
-LinkedIn • GitHub
+-LinkedIn • GitHub

 💬 Feedback
-If you have suggestions or issues, feel free to open an issue or create a pull request!
+-If you have suggestions or issues, feel free to open an issue or create a pull request!

+---